minhnimble/learning-notes/books/writing-well.md

 ## The Lead and the Ending

 The most important sentence in any article is the first one → If it doesn't induce the reader to proceed to the second sentence, your article is dead, and it goes on the same for the subsequent sentences.
-Of such a progression of sentences, a writer constructs that fateful unit, the “lead.”
+Of such a progression of sentences, a writer constructs that fateful unit, the "lead"

 No pat answer for a standard lead's length:
 - Some leads hook the reader with just a few well-baited sentences.